-The Masters degree will enable you to: treat dentofacial deformities – treat patient presenting deciduous, mixed and permanet dention- diagnose and treat Class I, II and III malocclusions, vertical and transversal occlusal alterations – treat adult patients even with reduced dentition and/or periodontal problems – interact with other specialists and be part of a multidisciplinary team.
+The Master in Clinical Dentistry will enable students to treat dentofacial deformities, treat patient presenting deciduous, mixed and permanent dentition, diagnose and treat Class I, II and III malocclusions, vertical and transversal occlusal alterations, treat adult patients even with reduced dentition and/or periodontal problems, interact with other specialists and be part of a multidisciplinary team.

-The Masters degree in Clinical Dentistry (MClinDent) Orthodontics is an intensive theoretical and practical course which runs for four years, on a part-time basis.
+The Master Degree in Clinical Dentistry (MClinDent) Orthodontics is an intensive theoretical and practical course which runs for four years, on a part-time basis.
 Students are expected to attend 1 week of theoretical lessons in Malta, held 3 times a year, for the 4 years of duration of the programme.
 The course is taught by specialists with extensive experience in the field and who are mostly accredited by the European Board of Orthodontics.

 The Malta Qualifications Framework is mapped against:

-- the European Qualification Framework ;
+- the European Qualification Framework (EQF);

 - the Qualifications Frameworks in the European Higher Education Area (QF/EHEA);

 - the Transnational Qualifications Framework (TQF).

-a)requesting the academic recognition of the qualification (obtaining the corresponding Italian qualification) from an Italian University of preference (pursuant to art.
+- requesting the academic recognition of the qualification (obtaining the corresponding Italian qualification) from an Italian University of preference (pursuant to art.
 2, Law 148/2002 of the Italian Law).

-b)requesting non-academic recognition in Italy for access to public competitions from the Presidency of the Council of Ministers – Department of Public Administration – P.P.A.
+- requesting non-academic recognition in Italy for access to public competitions from the Presidency of the Council of Ministers – Department of Public Administration – P.P.A.
 Office (pursuant to Art.
 38 of Legislative Decree 165/2001 and Art.
 2 of Presidential Decree 189/2009 of the Italian regulatory framework).